Inequality and Inequity in Network-based Ranking and Recommendation Algorithms: Analytics

 Let $K^{in}_a(t)$ and $K^{out}_a(t)$ be the sum of the in- and out-degrees of nodes from group $a$ at time $t$.
 The overall growth of the network follows a DPAH process.
 Thus, the evolution of in-degree and out-degree follows:

 where $m$ is the number of new links in the network at each time step $t$.
 In each time step, a node $v_i$ is chosen.
-That results in $m$ new out-going links from $v_i$ and $m$ new incoming links to node $v_j$.
+That results in $m$ new out-going links from $v_i$.
 We set $m=1$.
-Thus, in each time step only one edge is created.
+Thus, in each time step only one edge is created from $v_i$ to $v_j$.

-Let us denote the relative fraction of group size for each group as $f_a$ and $f_b$, and the activation probability as $\eta$.
-The activation probability is independent of the node attribute.
+Let us denote the relative fraction of group size for each group as $f_a$ and $f_b$ and their respective activity parameters $\gamma_a$ and $\gamma_b$ that represent the exponents of the activity distribution.
 Thus, the behavior of the network is similar to what we have shown before \cite{karimi2018homophily}; only the total number of links is different.
-We can show that in the limit of $\Delta t \rightarrow 0$, for each group, the in-degree growth function follows the following:
+Let us also define $\hat{\gamma_a}$ as an average value drawn from the activity distribution of group $a$, $\rho(\gamma_a) = X^{-\gamma_a}$ using mean field approximation.
+Similarly, $\hat{\gamma_b}$ as an average value drawn from the activity distribution of group $b$, $\rho(\gamma_b) = X^{-\gamma_b}$.
+We can show that in the limit of $\Delta t \rightarrow 0$, for each group, the in-degree growth function follows:

-We focus on the case of links within group $a$.
+Next, we focus on the case of links within group $a$.
 The same analysis applies for group $b$.

 Let $p_{aa}$ be the probability to establish a link between two nodes of group $a$.
 The probability for an incoming or existing node from group $a$ to link to a node of the same group is given by:

 In the simple network growth model, the total degree of the groups increases linearly over time.